Boolean Observation Games: Defining Boolean Observation Games

 So, uniform means the same for all indistinguishable valuations, which is different from globally uniform, which means the same for all valuations.
 Let $\CS_i$ denote the set of uniform strategies of player $i$, and $\CS = \CS_1 \times \dots \times \CS_n$ the set of \emph{uniform strategy profiles}.
 Let $\CS_i^g$ and $\CS^g$ denote the set of globally uniform strategies of player $i$ and the set of globally uniform strategy profiles respectively.
 Given a valuation $v$, a uniform strategy profile $\cs$ determines a strategy profile $\cs(v)=(\cs_1(v),\dots,\cs_n(v))$.
 Note that $(\cs(v)_i, \cs(v)_{-i}) = (\cs_i,\cs_{-i})(v)$.
 For $i \in N$ and $s_i \in S_i$, we define $\dot{s_i}\in\CS_i^g$ as: for all $v \in V$, $\dot{s_i}(v)=s_i$.
 Similarly for $s \in S$ we define $\dot{s}\in\CS^g$ as the globally uniform strategy profile such that for all $v \in V$, $\dot{s}(v)=s$.
 It follows from the definition that every globally uniform strategy profile $\cs \in \CS^g$ is of the form $\dot{s}$ for some strategy profile $s \in S$.

-{\bf Expected outcome.} Given $i \in N$, the \emph{expected outcome function} is a function $\uu_i: V \times \CS \to \{0,1\}^*$ that is uniform in $V$, and defined as $\uu_i(v,\cs) = (u_i(w,\cs(w)))_{w \sim_i v}$.
+{\bf Expected Outcome.} Given $i \in N$, the \emph{expected outcome function} is a function $\uu_i: V \times \CS \to \{0,1\}^*$ that is uniform in $V$, and defined as $\uu_i(v,\cs) = (u_i(w,\cs(w)))_{w \sim_i v}$.
 So, {\em expected outcome} $\uu_i(v,\cs)$ is a vector of outcomes $u_i(w,\cs(w))$ for each valuation $w$ in the information set of player $i$.
 In our setting where outcomes are $0$ (lose) or $1$ (win) this vector is a bitstring.

 As far as nomenclature is concerned, we are putting the reader on the wrong foot, as a uniform strategy is not a kind of strategy (as defined in the previous section), nor is expected outcome a kind of (binary valued) outcome.
-However, we are in good company: game theory is not a theory, and an artificial brain is not a brain.
+However, we are in good company: an artificial brain is not a brain, and a cable car is not a car.
 So we hope the reader will allow us this slight abuse of language.

-{\bf Outcome relation and Nash equilibrium.} To define the notion of an equilibrium in observation games, we need to first define a comparison relation between uniform strategy profiles.
+{\bf Outcome Relation and Nash Equilibrium.} To define the notion of an equilibrium in observation games, we need to first define a comparison relation between uniform strategy profiles.
 Note that unlike in classical strategic games, the expected outcome function in observation games generates a vector of outcomes.
 Therefore, there is no canonical definition for the comparison relation.
 We define an \textit{outcome relation} $>$ over vectors of outcomes and write $\uu_i(v,\cs) > \uu_i(v,\cs')$ for ``player $i$ prefers $\cs_i$ over $\cs'_i$ in the information set containing $v$''; we also say that $\cs_i$ is a profitable deviation from $\cs'_i$.

 This outcome relation may not be a total order.
 We therefore prefer not to use notation $\leq$ to compare the bitstrings that are outcome sets, as it is ambiguous whether $x \leq y$ means ($x < y$ or $x = y$) or $x \ngtr y$ (and even when defined as either one or the other, it seems unkind to the reader).